Plains Zebra

 Geography

-The Plains zebras are endemic to Africa, where they are represented by 6 sub-species, whose territories overlap.
-The natural range of these animals covers south-eastern part of the continent, stretching from southern Sudan and southern Ethiopia southwards through eastern Africa to Zambia, Mozambique, Malawi and the southernmost regions of Africa.
-Additionally, the Plains zebras used to be found in Burundi, Lesotho and, probably, Angola.
+Plains zebras are endemic to Africa, where they are represented by 6 sub-species, whose territories overlap.
+The natural range of these animals covers the southeastern part of the continent, stretching from southern Sudan and southern Ethiopia southwards through eastern Africa to Zambia, Mozambique, Malawi, and the southernmost regions of Africa.
+Additionally, the Plains zebras used to be found in Burundi, Lesotho, and probably, Angola.
 However, they are currently extinct in these countries.
 Preferred types of habitat are open terrains such as open savannas, open grasslands, open woodlands as well as open scrublands.
-Less popular habitats are taller grasslands, denser woodlands, hills and mountainous areas.
-All of the six sub-species appear to avoid dense forests, deserts and wetland areas.
+Less popular habitats are taller grasslands, denser woodlands, hills, and mountainous areas.
+All of the six sub-species appear to avoid dense forests, deserts, and wetland areas.
+Depending on the population, zebra herds may be sedentary, being highly dense with small ranges, or migratory, being less populated with separate, extensive dry and wet home ranges.

 Plains Zebra habitat map